Faithlife/FaithlifeReflection/docs/index.md

 * enumerate the public non-static properties and fields of a DTO type, both read/write and read-only
 * get the name, type, and other metadata for each property/field of the DTO type
 * get or set the value of a property/field of an instance of the DTO
-* create a new instance of the DTO
+* create a new instance of the DTO, using constructor arguments if needed to initialize read-only properties
 * shallow clone an existing instance of the DTO

-Anonymous types and other DTO types with read-only properties are also supported.
+Anonymous types, value types, and other DTO types with read-only properties are also supported.
 Enumerating properties and getting property values will work fine, but other operations like setting properties will fail at runtime.

-### Accessing info
+### Accessing DTO info

 To access the information for a DTO, call [`DtoInfo.GetInfo`](Faithlife.Reflection/DtoInfo/GetInfo.md).
 The generic overload, `DtoInfo.GetInfo<T>()`, is slightly more efficient and returns information with stronger types than the non-generic overload, `DtoInfo.GetInfo(Type)`.